Table of Contents

 - Debit what comes in and credit what goes out

-- Debit all expenses and losses, credit all incomes and gains.
+- Debit all expenses and losses, and credit all incomes and gains.

 14. Elaborate on your Statement ‘Debit the Receiver and Credit the Giver’

 Ans: This is yet another frequently asked question in an accounting and taxation interview.

 The answer to it should be

 This rule is used in the case of personal accounts.
 Whenever a person is giving any amount either in cash or by using a cheque to an organization, it is an inflow and hence is counted as credit in the books of accounts.
 That person is credited.